thegricean/si-paradigms/linking hypotheses/linkinghypotheses.md

 The problem
 -----------

 The RSA model of a pragmatically competent speaker is a probability distribution of possible utterances given some world state the speaker intends to communicate to a listener.
-We'd like to be able to link this model to the categorical responses we observe in the SI\_Paradigms experiment.
+We'd like to be able to link this model to the categorical responses we observe in the SI-Paradigms experiment.
 For the purposes of this document, I'll focus on the version of the experiment where speakers rated an utterance on a two-point scale of "Right"/"Wrong".

 Setting up the RSA model
 ------------------------